 Model-turned-actress Jaime King no doubt has a plethora of stories at her fingertips.
-Dinners with Bruce Weber, holidays with Taylor Swift, and of course her transition from BC to AC (before child to after child); they’re all there for us to sift through on this particularly drab Monday morning.
-A modeling legend in the nineties, King has now made a name for herself in film and tv (she currently stars in the CW’s Hart of Dixie), making her possibly one of the most interesting tastemakers we’ve sat down with in a while.
+Dinners with Bruce Weber, holidays with Taylor Swift, and of course her transition from BC to AC (before children to after children); they’re all there for us to sift through.
+A modeling legend in the nineties, King has now made a name for herself in film and tv (she currently stars in the critic-favorite film Bitch), making her possibly one of the most interesting tastemakers we’ve sat down with in a while.
 Besides making us want to fulfill our lifelong destinies of becoming platinum blondes, King took us through parenting, favorite food haunts, streaming television and why “beautiful” people can be quite ugly…

 What would be your ideal food day?